kubedb/docs/docs/guides/proxysql/reconfigure-tls/cluster/index.md

 ### Check ops-request effect

-Let's check the if the expiration time has been updated or not.
+Let's check if the expiration time has been updated or not.

 ```bash
 root@proxy-server-0:/# openssl x509 -in /var/lib/frontend/client/tls.crt -inform  PEM -enddate -nameopt RFC2253 -noout